Hisham Kafarneh

 Hisham Kafarneh (هشام كفارنة; born 20 May 1959) is a Syrian television actor and voice actor.

 Early life

-Hisham Kafarneh is representative and the author and theater director holds a Bachelor of Arts from the Higher Institute of Dramatic Art in Damascus in 1982.
+Hisham Kafarneh is a representative, author, and theater director.
+He attained a Bachelor of Arts from the Higher Institute of Dramatic Art in Damascus in 1982.

 Career

-He work in many Series Syria such as Acre Prison, The Last Man, The Curse of Clay, Last the Knights and others.
+He works in many Series in Syria such as Acre Prison, The Last Man, The Curse of Clay, Last the Knights and others.
 He also works in Dubbing cartoon and anime such as Kaiketsu Zorro, Slam Dunk, Remi, Nobody's Girl, Dragon Quest: Dai no Daibōken and other.